 (5) Special Opportunities for Minorities:

+In addition, there is the Tennessee Pre-Law Fellowship Program which is open to African-American residents.
 The program offers three distinct levels of participation:

 Associates: freshmen and sophomores:

 Associates are eligible to take up to six credit hours of free college course work in the summer and also participate in an internship experience with legal professionals.
 Associates are required to have at least a 3.00 GPA.
 Scholars I must have a 2.5 GPA, be a junior, and have completed two semesters each of English, college mathematics, and social studies.
 After their junior year, Scholars I participants enroll in an eight-week academic enrichment institute on the campus of the Cecil C. Humphreys School of Law at the University of Memphis.
 The focus is to increase student comprehension and ability in logic, jurisprudence, law school type courses, writing, oral communication, and the Law School Admission Test (LSAT).
 Scholars II must have taken the LSAT and apply to both state law schools.
 Participants have an opportunity to take four substantive law courses in addition to legal writing and legal argument in preparation for law school.
 Again, this program is offered at the University of Tennessee, Memphis.
 The Tennessee Pre-Law Fellowship Program has become a model for the nation; other states have been studying it.
 African-American pre-law students should definitely consider this outstanding opportunity!
 You may write for information at the following address, or see Dr. Mosch for more details: